 On Sundays, you can’t miss LX Market, where farmers and artisans alike come from all over the country to see fruits and produce as well as handmade, design, and vintage items.
 It’s a great place to shop if you’re looking for unique items to bring home as souvenirs.

 Because there is no entry fee to explore LX Factory, this is one of our favorite free things to do in Lisbon!
-Lx Factory is opened seven days a week, from early morning until late at night.
+LX Factory is open seven days a week, from early morning until late at night.

 Do note that businesses here have their own schedule, so for the best chances of exploring all the shops, head there during business hours.
 If you’re interested in learning more about what businesses are there, check out their map here.

-8. DRINKS AND A SUNSET AT PARK BAR
+9. DRINKS AND A SUNSET AT PARK ROOFTOP

-Do note that this is a pretty popular place that doesn’t take reservations, so be sure to arrive a bit before sunset to have the best chances at getting the seats you want.
+Do note that this is a pretty popular place that doesn’t take reservations, so be sure to arrive a bit before sunset to have the best chance at getting the seats you want.
 Also, no need to dress up!
-It’s a pretty casual, laidback spot.
+It’s a pretty casual, laid-back spot.

 All in all, Park is a perfect place to spend an hour or two enjoying drinks and sunset views before proceeding to dinner.

-By now, you must be famished.
+By now, hopefully your appetite is back.
 It’s time to refuel with some good eatin’ at the Time Out Market!

 It’s a super casual spot to grab a bite to eat, especially if you’re traveling with a group where everyone wants to eat something different.
 There are a lot of options so be sure to wander around the whole market before settling on your top choice!
 From there, simply order your food and grab a seat at one of the many free-for-all cafeteria-style tables.